Author: Jan Scholten

 They have a great desire to prepare things thoroughly.
 This thorough preparation is necessary so that they get an insight into all possible future developments.
 That way they can have an answer ready for any future situation that may arise.

 There is still some doubt about their own abilities and it makes them a bit indecisive.
 They often wonder: ‘What on earth have I started?’
-They consider all sorts of options but do not really have much faith in any of them.
-So they remain sceptical and suspicious towards any plans or suggestions.
+They consider all sorts of options but don’t really have much faith in any of them.
+So they remain skeptical and suspicious towards any plans or suggestions.
 They lack confidence in themselves or their environment.